-- (b) Includes net changes in operating assets and liabilities. - (c) Consists primarily of purchases of shares of Class A common stock, tax withholdings related to the settlement of vested restricted stock units ("RSUs"), vested restricted stock awards and vested PRSUs, Class A common stock dividends and distributions to noncontrolling interest holders, activity relating to borrowings (including, in 2016 and 2015, the redemption of the Company's 2017 Notes and issuance of the 2027 Notes and the 2025 Notes), payments made under the tax receivable agreement, and in 2015, payments made relating to the partial extinguishment of our obligations under the tax receivable agreement.
+- (b) Includes net changes in operating assets and liabilities. - (c) Consists primarily of purchases of shares of Class A common stock, tax withholdings related to the settlement of RSUs, restricted stock awards and PRSUs, Class A common stock dividends, changes in customer deposits, distributions to noncontrolling interest holders, activity relating to borrowings (including, in 2018, the redemption of a portion of the 2020 Notes and issuance of the 2028 Notes and, in 2016, the redemption of the remaining balance of the Company's 2017 Notes and issuance of the 2027 Notes), and payments made under the tax receivable agreement.